128technology/docs/docs/cc_fips_6.3.0_quickstart_otp.md

 Use this procedure to set up a typical standalone branch router leveraging the QuickStart capabilities of the SSR Networking Platform.

-The SSR router will need to be provisioned on the conductor.

-When a router configuration has been added to the conductor, but the device has not yet connected, in place of device-specific information, QuickStart instructions will be displayed.
+When a router configuration has been added to the conductor but the device has not yet connected, QuickStart instructions will be displayed in place of device-specific information.

-After the configuration has been added to the authority on the conductor:

-1. On the Conductor, use the GUI to begin the QuickStart process for the newly created SSR Router by accessing “Routers” -> “Router Name” -> “QUICKSTART LINK”
+1. On the Conductor, use the web interface to access **Routers** -> **Router Name** -> **QUICKSTART LINK** to begin the QuickStart process.

 ![QuickStart Generate QuickStart Link](/img/intro_ztp_quickstart_server_2.png)

 2. Confirm the basic information about the target router, the *router name*, *node name*, and *asset ID*.
 The *device host address* is the IP address that is assigned to the SSR router during the staging process.
 By default this is set to `192.168.0.128`.

 3. Enter the password that will be used to encrypt the contents of the QuickStart file.
 This password will be required when applying the file to the target router.

 ![QuickStart Link Generation](/img/intro_ztp_quickstart_server_3.png)

-4. Copy the auto generated “Password” (this can be set to a different value)
+4. Copy the auto generated “Password” (this can be set to a different value).
-5. Follow step 1 in the Quickstart dialog to download the QuickStart file locally by selecting the “Click Here” link
+5. Follow step 1 in the Quickstart dialog to download the QuickStart file locally by selecting the “Click Here” link.
 6. Connect the computer that contains the QuickStart file to any ethernet port except for port 1 on the router.
 Ensure DHCP is enabled on the computer connected to the router.
 7. Follow step 2 in the Quickstart dialog: Click the link to start the QuickStart URL process.
-8. Login locally to the new router with the default username `admin` and password `128Tadmin`
+8. Login locally to the new router with the default username `admin` and password `128Tadmin`.
-9. Drag and drop the QuickStart file and click “Proceed”
+9. Drag and drop the QuickStart file and click **Proceed**.

 ![QuickStart file upload](/img/intro_ztp_quickstart_client_1.png)